fedora-infra/python-fedora/doc/CSRF.rst

     startup.call_on_startup.append(enable_csrf)

- * Links to other :ref:`Fedora-Services` in the templates must be run through the :func:`tg.url` method.
+ * Links to other :ref:`Fedora-Services` in the templates must be run through the :func:`tg.url` method so that the :term:`CSRF` token can be appended.

  * You must use an updated login template.
-One that works is checked into the fas repository, :term:`CSRF` branch.
-I'm working out whether we'll place a copy into python-fedora or have some other way of using it.
+Using the one provided in python-fedora is possible by changing your login template as shown in the :ref:`CSRF-login-template` section.

- * Optional: update the master template that show the Login/Logout Link to have a "Verify Login" button (better name?)
-If the user clicks it redirects to the current page with the :term:`CSRF` token.
-This is controlled with a check of tg.identity.only_token.This is also in the fas repository, :term:`CSRF` branch and we're working out how to give everyone access to this.
+ * Optional: update the master template that shows the Login/Logout Link to have a "Verify Login" button.
+You can add one to a toolbar in your application following the instructions in the :ref:`CSRF-login-template` section.

-These have not been implemented:

  * Use an updated identity provider from python-fedora.
-At this time, the plan is to have a minimum version of python-fedora that provides the necessary functionality.
-We could also define a new version of the :mod:`~fedora.tg.identity.jsonfasprovider`  if necessary.
+At this time, you need python-fedora 0.3.10 or later which has a :mod:`~fedora.tg.identity.jsonfasprovider`.that provides :term:`CSRF` protection.

  * Get the :term:`CSRF` token into your forms and URLs.
-The recommended way to do this is to override the ``tg.url()`` method in your forms with the one provided in :func:`~fedora.tg.util.url`.
+The recommended way to do this is to use :func:`tg.url` in your forms for URLs that are local to the app or are for :ref:`Fedora-Services`.

-2) Change the login template to the one in fas
-3) Check your :func:`login` method to make sure you are setting ``forward_url = request.path_info``, not ``request.path``
+ * Update your :meth:`login` method to make sure you're setting ``forward_url = request.path_info`` rather than ``request.path``.
+One easy
+   way to do this is to use the :meth:`~fedora.tg.controllers.login` and :meth:`~fedora.tg.controllers.logout` as documented in :ref:`CSRF-controller-methods`

+**This one still needs to be implemented**
-5) AJAX calls need to be enhanced to append the CSRF token to the data.
+ * AJAX calls need to be enhanced to append the CSRF token to the data.
 This is best done using a JavaScript function for this like the fedora.dojo.BaseClient library.